efren-palacios/duellinks/_posts/content/news/2018/04/2018-04-01-in-game-updates-april.md

 ### Yami Marik Lvl.
 50

 Yami Marik Lvl.
-50 is here, check out the [event article](/events/april-2018/yami-marik-returns/) for the easiest ways to defeat him and obtain the almighty {The Winged Dragon of Ra}!
+50 is here, check out the [event article](/events/april-2018/yami-marik-returns/) for the easiest ways to defeat him and obtain the almighty {The Winged Dragon of Ra} or if you already obtained it last event, you get {Mega Ultra Chicken}!

 [slider](/img/content/news/2018/04/in-game-updates/23-marik-50.jpg)